bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 52°
+- 50°
-- overcast clouds
+- broken clouds
-- 67% humidity
+- 71% humidity
-- 3 mph wind
+- 5 mph wind

 No precipitation in the past 24 hours